programminghistorian/jekyll/_posts/2018-02-15-retirement-and-sustainability-policies.md

 However, no set of technical solutions can address every sustainability problem faced by lessons about the fast-developing world of software.

 That is why, for the past few months, _The Programming Historian_ editorial team has been working to codify sustainability guidelines for our authors, editors, and peer reviewers to consult as new lessons are developed.
-These include suggestions like favoring tutorials on well-supported software and tools, being mindful of software versions and version-specific language, and favoring data examples that are hosted directly on <https://programminghistorian.com>.
+These include suggestions like favoring tutorials on well-supported software and tools, being mindful of software versions and version-specific language, and favoring data examples that are hosted directly on our site.
 We hope that these new guidelines will result in easier-to-use, more long-lived lessons:

 - [Author Guidelines for Writing Sustainably](/author-guidelines#write-sustainably)